-In the normal course of business the Company and its subsidiaries are involved in various claims, legal proceedings, or may enter into contracts that contain a variety of representations and warranties and which provide general indemnifications.
-The Company's maximum exposure under these arrangements is unknown as such arrangements would involve future claims that may be made against the Company that have not yet occurred.
-The Company believes the risk of loss in connection with such arrangements to be remote.
+In the normal course of business the Company and its subsidiaries may be involved in various claims, legal proceedings, or may enter into contracts that contain a variety of representations and warranties and which provide general indemnifications.
+Within the Company's Offshore Energy segment, a lessee has asserted that it is entitled to certain reimbursable expenses or adjustments per the terms of the related charter agreement.
+Although the Company believes it has strong defenses against these claims, the range of potential damages is \$0 to \$3,978.
+No amount has been recorded for this matter in the Company's consolidated financial statements as of September 30, 2015, and the Company will continue to vigorously defend against these claims.
+The Company's maximum exposure under other arrangements is unknown as no additional claims have been made.
+The Company believes the risk of loss in connection with such arrangements is remote.

-In connection with the formation of MT6015, a consolidated VIE (Note 2), the Company and its joint venture partner are each obligated to fund additional equity contributions of \$11,925.
+In connection with the formation of MT6015, a consolidated VIE (Note 2), the joint venture partner is obligated to fund an additional equity contribution of \$11,925 and secure a charter for the vessel, at which time the Company would be obligated to contribute additional equity of \$11,925.

 Two of the Company's subsidiaries are lessees under various operating and capital leases.
-As of June 30, 2015, minimum future rental payments under these leases are as follows:
+As of September 30, 2015, minimum future rental payments under these leases are as follows:

-Ju ne 30, 2015
+September 30, 2015

-2015 \$ 2,617
+2015 \$ 1,680

-2016 5,071
+2016 6,628

-2017 5,041
+2017 5,889

-2018 4,035
+2018 5,333

-2019 3,906
+2019 4,892

-Thereafter 47,681
+Thereafter 48,450

-\$ 68,351
+\$ 72,872